bhoward/focsipedia/docs/fp/types.md

 ## Exercises

-TODO: another page on common patterns of recursion: map, reduce, fold, accumulator, auxilliary function, tail-recursion.
+TODO: another page on common patterns of recursion: map, reduce, fold, accumulator, auxilliary function, tail-recursion, mutual recursion.
 A page on functional graphics.
 A summary page on ReasonML.